-During the 1970's, rising costs led to California Girls State to move to the beautiful Squaw Valley.
-From 1971 to 1974, California Girls State remained in Squaw Valley during for what one Auxiliary member referred to as "our Sound of Music years."
-After the Valley was sold to developers, the Auxiliary moved the California Girls State program back home to Sacramento, and the 1975 session was the first one held on Sacramento State campus.
+During the 1970s ALA California Girls State moved to the beautiful Squaw Valley.
+From 1971 to 1974, ALA California Girls State remained in Squaw Valley during for what one Auxiliary member referred to as "our Sound of Music years."
+After the Valley was sold to developers, the Auxiliary moved the ALA California Girls State program back to Sacramento, and the 1975 session was the first one held on Sacramento State campus.
 Scholarship costs had risen to $150 per delegate, and there were 560 delegates in attendance.

-The 1990s included the 50th anniversary of California Girls State and two more moves.
+The 1990s included the 50th anniversary of ALA California Girls State and two more moves.
 The 1992 session was held at Sonoma State University in Rohnert Park, with a delegate scholarship cost of $275.
-Then, for the first time in the history of California Girls State, the session was moved to Southern California in order to reduce the costs of transportation.
-At the time, the American Legion Auxiliary would sponsor a minimum of ten busses to transport delegates to the session; however, planners believed that moving the session to Southern California would reduce reduce overall costs by decreasing the need for transportation.
-The 1995 session of California Girls State was the first held on the campus of Claremont College, a cluster of colleges in Claremont, California.
+Then, for the first time in the history of ALA California Girls State, the session was moved to Southern California.
+The 1995 session of ALA California Girls State was the first held on the campus of Claremont College, a cluster of colleges in Claremont, California.
 The 1995 session used the Pitzer and Harvey Mudd campuses; the following sessions were held at Pitzer and Claremont-McKenna campuses.

-Currently, the American Legion Auxiliary continues to host California Girls State on the Claremont McKenna College campus.
-The scholarship cost for a unit to sponsor one delegate to a session is $425.
-The California Girls State program grows and adapts to meet the current challenges of our government.
+After two years of a virtual program during the COVID-19 pandemic, ALA California Girls State moved to the Sacramento State University in 2022.
+The scholarship cost for a Unit to sponsor one delegate to a session is $425.
+The ALA California Girls State program grows and adapts to meet the current challenges of our government.

-California Girls State has hosted over 31,000 young women in its history.
-Future leaders of California and the United States are born here at Girls State.
-With deepest appreciation, we wish to thank and recognize the past and present accomplishments of the American Legion Auxiliary Department of California; without their work, California Girls State could not and would not exist.
+ALA California Girls State has hosted over 31,000 young women in its history.
+Future leaders of California and the United States are born here at ALA California Girls State.
+With deepest appreciation, we wish to thank and recognize the past and present accomplishments of the American Legion Auxiliary Department of California; without their work, ALA California Girls State could not and would not exist.

 During the American Great Depression of the early 1930s, the American Legion grew concerned over public sentiment that Democracy was crumbling.
 How, the American Legion wondered, could America train its young people in the process of self-government as effectively as Fascist Italy and Nazi Germany seemed to be training their youth groups in the promulgation of totalitarian forms of government?